BuildFarBox/FarBox-Doc/docs/3 Configs/5 admin and interface.json.markdown

 Notice，`title_zh_cn` must be in lower-case.

 ## Notices
-If your template need a speical field, like `site.configs.sub_title`, then config it through `interface.json` would be great!
+If your template need a special field, like `site.configs.sub_title`, then config it through `interface.json` would be great!

 If the rules make you feel confused, maybe just modify the default `interface.json` would be a easier way to custom a special admin dashboard.